Extra News

-This is not only a serious blow to the city, but the sound of a magazine in the throes of death.
+This is not only a serious blow to the city but the sound of a magazine in the throes of mediocrity.
 They will slide back into the ooze they came from, and we’ll finally be freed from mind-numbing banter and the Top 100 Proctologist lists.
 Trust me, you don’t want to renew your subscription.

-I’ve never met Camas, but I’ve been told by an amazing number of people that she’s not only a brilliant editor and food writer, but a terrific person as well.
+I’ve never met Camas, but I’ve been told by an amazing number of people that she’s not only a brilliant editor and writer but a terrific person as well.
 I consider her the best food writer in Portland.
-Let’s hope she finds something in town, but I have my doubts.
+Let’s hope she finds something in town, but I have my doubts the way local food press is heading.

 Last summer I was starting to reconsider whether Portland really needs this site.
 Since then the food coverage has gone to hell.
 Guess I’m going to stay around.